v1xingyue/cetus-cli-tool/README.md

    - Ensure your wallet has enough SUI for gas fees
    - Check balance with `cetus-cli-tool info`

+4. **Pool not found errors**
+   - Verify the pool address is correct
+   - Ensure you're on the correct network
+   - Check if the pool exists using `cetus list-pool`

+5. **Swap failures**
+   - Check if you have sufficient token balance
+   - Verify slippage tolerance is appropriate
+   - Ensure the pool has enough liquidity

 ### Getting Help

 For any command, use the `--help` flag: